Human rights are the basic freedoms and protections that belong to every single one of us.

 Why do we have human rights?

-In 1948, following the traumatic events of World War Two, representatives from the 50 member states of the United Nations created a list of the rights everyone around the world should enjoy.
+In 1948, following the traumatic events of World War II, representatives from the 50 member states of the United Nations created a list of the rights everyone around the world should enjoy.

 Under the guidance of Eleanor Roosevelt, then-first lady of the United States and a politician, diplomat and activist in her own right, the Universal Declaration of Human Rights (UDHR) was born.

 Human rights are being violated all the time and right now thousands of people are being denied a fair trial, tortured and imprisoned because of what they think or believe.
 The UDHR is the bedrock of our campaigning for these people – allowing us to hold authorities to account when rights are abused.Source: RightsInfo

 What is the Universal Declaration of Human Rights (UDHR)?

 Universal: They belong to all of us, to everybody in the world

 Inalienable: They cannot be taken away from us

 Indivisible and interdependent: Governments should not be able to pick and choose which are respected